tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 Serialization of names is handled by `DataJsonSerializerOptions`, see below and [Serialization](serialization) for more info.

-It can be overridden by `JsonRpcMethodStyleAttribute` or ignored if custom method value if defined using `JsonRpcMethodAttribute`
+It can be overridden by `JsonRpcMethodStyleAttribute` or ignored if custom method name is defined with `JsonRpcMethodAttribute`

 ### DefaultDataJsonSerializerOptions

 > Default: `JsonRpcSerializerOptions.SnakeCase`

-> `JsonSerializerOptions` used to serialize `params` and `method` and deserialize `result` or `error.data`
+> `JsonSerializerOptions` for serialization of `params` and `method` and deserialization of `result` or `error.data`

-You can serialize content in a way different from JSON Rpc "header" object.
+You can serialize **content** differently from JSON Rpc "header" object.
-There are `JsonRpcSerializerOptions.SnakeCase` and `JsonRpcSerializerOptions.CamelCase` in `Tochka.JsonRpc.Common` package.
+For typical use cases, there are `JsonRpcSerializerOptions.SnakeCase` and `JsonRpcSerializerOptions.CamelCase` in `Tochka.JsonRpc.Common` package.

-See [Serialization](serialization) for more info.
+See [Serialization](serialization) for usage details.

 It can be overridden by `JsonRpcSerializerOptionsAttribute` by using implementation of `IJsonSerializerOptionsProvider` interface registered in DI